-The foreign language requirement must be fulfilled before taking the qualifying examination.
-A qualifying examination cannot be scheduled until the requirement has been met.
+The foreign language requirement must be fulfilled before taking the Qualifying Exam.
+A qualifying exam cannot be scheduled until the requirement has been met.

-It is the responsibility of each graduate student to work with their adviser to identify the language competencies necessary for fieldwork and scholarship and to initiate study toward meeting these needs.
-To meet the language requirement, competency in one language must be formally demonstrated.
-Each student's adviser will recommend how this requirement should be met, as well as what additional skills should be sought.
+It is the responsibility of each graduate student to work with the Preliminary Committee to identify language competencies necessary for fieldwork and scholarship and to initiate study toward meeting these needs.
+To meet the language requirement, competence in one language must be formally demonstrated.
+Each student's advisor will recommend how this requirement should be met, as well as what additional skills should be sought.
 Generally accepted ways of meeting the language requirement include:

-- Passing a standardized test at a predetermined level - Taking and passing a translation examination administered by an appropriate member of the UCSC faculty or an outside assessor approved by the adviser - Taking and passing a series of language courses at a specified advanced level at UCSC or elsewhere, again, to be determined in consultation with the adviser
+- Passing a standardized test at a predetermined level - Taking and passing a translation exam administered by an appropriate member of the UCSC faculty or an outside assessor approved by the advisor - Taking and passing a series of language courses at a specified advanced level at UCSC or elsewhere, again, to be determined in consultation with the advisor

 In some cases, the language in which a relevant scholarly literature exists will be the logical language of examination.
-In other cases, the language in which fieldwork will be conducted will be the most logical language for examination.
+In other cases the language in which fieldwork will be conducted will be the most logical language for examination.